HarvWorks/wdio-html-format-reporter/README.md

 # wdio-html-format-reporter
-A reporter for webdriver.io which generates a HTML report.
+This is a heavily modified fork of the wdio-html-format-reporter, which allows webdriver.io to generate a HTML report.
 Based off the excellent [wdio-spec-reporter](https://www.npmjs.com/package/wdio-spec-reporter)

 ## Installation